The National Cherry Blossom Festival in Washington, D.C.

 Macon Georgia is actually “the cherry blossom capital of the world, despite D.C. getting most of the attention.
 The city is home to more than 350,000 cherry blossom trees.
 This is 90 times more than D.C.!

-While Macon might have more cherry blossoms in number than D.C., the Capitol Hill region still easily wins with the advantage of monumental buildings comprising the backdrop.
-Plus, the historical backstory of the how the cherry blossoms came to D.C. is quite interesting.
+While Macon might have more cherry blossoms in number than D.C., the Capitol Hill region still easily wins for most scenic destination, with the advantage of monumental buildings comprising the backdrop.
+Plus, the historical backstory of how the cherry blossoms came to D.C. is quite interesting.

 The national flower of Japan